rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

-## Is the Moon Really Shining in Software Industry?
+##  Software Techies on Moonshine!

 Recently, I came across a news article about Wipro's Rashid Premji berating about moonshining by his staff.
 How does the moon shine?
 It wanes for two weeks and waxes for two weeks.
 It never shines all the time.
 That is how the solar system works.
 I am a bit surprised by the younger Premji's take on moonshine.
 The popular perception is Mr. Azim Premji is the largest donor to philanthropic causes in India.
 Of course, Mr. Azim Hashim Premji belongs to the older generation of Indian entrepreneurs.
-He donated 34% of his Wipro shares to Azim Premji Foundation in 2019.
-The article did not discuss Mr. Azim Premji's views on moonshining by his employees.
+He is reported to have donated 34% of his Wipro shares valued at 52k crores to Azim Premji Foundation in 2019.
+The article did not discuss Mr. Azim Premji's views on moonshining by Wipro employees.
 I wonder what his views would be.

+Software industry traditionally has more free-lancer than any other segments.
+I know many of friends and students opted for freelancing than join some XYZ companies.
+Most of them are doing very well and acknowledged consultants.
-In this context, I recently discussed with two of my students who have done well with their software startup ventures.
+I recently had discussions with two of my students who have done well with their software startup ventures.
 Both of them come from pretty humble backgrounds.
-I asked one of them about his views on the staff indulging in multiple assignments with rivals.
+I asked one of them about his specific views on the staff indulging in multiple assignments with the rivals.
 His views are surprisingly refreshing and forward-looking.
 He does not care as long as his delivery schedule remains unaffected.
 He told me that jobs in the software industry are project-based.
 The terms of the contract are reasonably straightforward.
 If there is a scope for moonshining, let it be.
+The guy must be very competent.
 Why will the company care about it?
 Non-disclosure agreements consist of stringent clauses that should take care of intellectual property rights.
 However, the algorithmic logic cannot be caged into a compartment.
 Of course, the replication of the project remains a bit of concern.
 But only for a limited time.
 Once used in a production environment, the goals are out in the public domain.
 Therefore, for a limited time, the team leaders have to be a little ingenuous in partitioning a job so that the goals of a project remain a tightly guarded secret among